legendary-mich/bobson/README.md

 Note that **base mixins** should be overridden before adding **derived types**.
 Otherwise the derived types will not receive the overridden mixins.

 ## Adding new base types
-In addition to the predefined base types, new base types can be added with the `add_base_type(key, mixins, factory_fn)` method of the `Bobson_Builder`class .
+In addition to the predefined base types, new base types can be added with the `add_base_type(key, mixin, factory_fn)` method of the `Bobson_Builder`class .
 For further instructions, look at the `Bobson_Builder` class to see how the predefined base types are created.

 ## Parsing
 Parsers do 2 things: